-In 2020, Czechia introduced a stimulant prescription programme for people who use stimulants, following similar principles to OAT.
-Psychiatrists are now able to prescribe methylphenidate (also known as Ritalin) to people who use methamphetamines, whereas previously methylphenidate could only be formally prescribed for hyperactivity and sleep disorders.
+In 2020, Czechia introduced a stimulant prescription programme for people who use stimulants, following similar principles to OAT.^{20,43} Psychiatrists are now able to prescribe methylphenidate (also known as Ritalin) to people who use methamphetamines, whereas previously methylphenidate could only be formally prescribed for hyperactivity and sleep disorders.^{48,49}

-Drug checking is mostly provided through the distribution of reagent test kits at festivals and in nightlife settings in Czechia, Estonia, Georgia, Lithuania, Poland, Slovenia and Ukraine.49,50,51,52 In Slovenia, a civil society organisation called DrogArt accepts samples of substances on a regular basis and provides data to the national early warning system, making it possible to issue alerts about potentially dangerous batches of drugs.
-There are still no licensed drug consumption rooms (DCRs) in the region, although the first harm reduction site that allows drug use on its premises was opened in Sumy, Ukraine in 2019 and continues to be operational as of September 2022.a DCRs continue to be on the advocacy agenda for civil society organisations in Czechia, Estonia, Moldova, Montenegro, Poland and Slovenia.2,9,11,18-20
+Drug checking is mostly provided through the distribution of reagent test kits at festivals and in nightlife settings in Czechia, Estonia, Georgia, Lithuania, Poland, Slovenia and Ukraine.
+44,45,46,47 In Slovenia, a civil society organisation called DrogArt accepts samples of substances on a regular basis and provides data to the national early warning system, making it possible to issue alerts about potentially dangerous batches of drugs.50,48 There are still no licensed drug consumption rooms (DCRs) in the region, although the first harm reduction site that allows drug use on its premises was opened in Sumy, Ukraine in 2019 and continues to be operational as of September 2022.a DCRs continue to be on the advocacy agenda for civil society organisations in Czechia, Estonia, Moldova, Montenegro, Poland and Slovenia.
+2,9,11,18-20

 Twenty-one countries in Eurasia provide OAT for maintenance in prisons.
 There are reports that Kosovo now implements OAT in prisons, but in Georgia OAT is only available for short detoxification rather than long-term maintenance treatment, and in Hungary prison OAT is virtually inaccessible in practice.
-Even where it is implemented, OAT in prisons is not widely accessible.
+49 Even where it is implemented, OAT in prisons is not widely accessible.
 In Albania, Latvia, Montenegro and Serbia, people cannot start OAT while in prison, but it is available if people were on OAT before being incarcerated.

 As of 2022, only four countries had NSPs in prisons (Armenia, Kyrgyzstan, Moldova, and Tajikistan).
-Research in Moldova in 2021 found some concerns around the accessibility of NSPs in the country's prisons, including issues related to confidentiality and discrimination when accessing other health services.
-No programmes providing naloxone on release from prison were reported in the region.
+Research in Moldova in 2021 found some concerns around the accessibility of NSPs in the country's prisons, including issues related to confidentiality and discrimination when accessing other health services.50 No programmes providing naloxone on release from prison were reported in the region.56 a While this service has some support from a government narcological clinic, it does not have the formal endorsement of local government.
+For this reason, it is not included in the Global State of Harm Reduction global figures on DCRs.
+In 2018 and 2020, the Global State of Harm Reduction reported the existence of prison NSP in North Macedonia.
+However, new reports from national civil society organisations show that prison NSP has never been meaningfully implemented in the country.